ahmed9819/Task-Management-API/README.md

 # 📈 Engineering Progression

-The project was developed incrementally.
+The project was developed incrementally, evolving from a simple CRUD API into an authenticated backend application.

 ### Stage 1 — CRUD API